 - Help make decisions on credit, or credit related and insurance proposals and claims for you and other members of your household; and

 - Check your identity to prevent money laundering unless other satisfactory proof of identity is provided.

 Protection of information

 We maintain strict security measures in order to protect your personal information.
-This includes certain procedures such as encrypting data on our websites and compliance with all applicable legal requirements.
+The procedures to protect your privacy include checking your identity when you telephone us, using secure passwords for our computer systems and encrypting data on our websites are compliance with all applicable legal requirements.

 When you provide personal information online it is protected by encryption, so it cannot be read as it is transmitted over the internet between your browser and our server.
 The encrypted data is transmitted using a 128-bit secure socket layer (SSL) connection.
 Certification of our online identity for this SSL connection is provided by a signed certificate from Thawte.

 Access to personal information

 The Privacy Act 1993 gives you the right to access and correct personal information held by us.
 Your information is held securely and will not be disclosed to any other person or organisation unless authorised by you.
 To query or access any personal information we hold, call our Customer Contact Centre, visit an AA Centre, or log in to www.aa.co.nz to gain access.